The drawings module turns a Scene's 3D content into a

 The

 drawingsmodule turns a Scene's 3D content into a technical-drawing-style 2D view.
-Output is a new SceneModel whose hierarchy mirrors the source one-to-one (one SceneObject per source SceneObject, one SceneMesh per source mesh), so picks on the drawing map cleanly back to the source.Pipeline
+Output is a new SceneModel whose hierarchy mirrors the source one-to-one (one SceneObject per source SceneObject, one SceneMesh per source mesh), so picks on the drawing can be mapped back to the source model.Pipeline

-LinesPrimitivemeshes, with optional hidden-line elimination.{forward, up}rays for diagonal and isometric views.Installation
+LinesPrimitivemeshes, with optional hidden-line elimination.{forward, up}rays for diagonal and isometric views.Usage

-The snippets below assume a Scene with a source SceneModel already loaded (via any of the SDK importers — for example,
+These snippets assume a Scene with a source SceneModel already loaded (via any of the SDK importers, for example

 DotBIMLoaderorGLTFLoader).1) Import the entry points